Yukti-09/Linear-Algebra/README.md

 # Linear-Algebra
-This repository contains the implementation of Linear Algebra in Python.
+This repository contains the implementation of Linear Algebra in Python and MATLAB.
 It is open for collaboration.